edwindus/attentionspan/content/posts/prince/sign-o-the-times/index.md

 Over the years I've heard a lot of other people stating similar; but this was the best concert I would ever see, and it would spoil all the other concerts afterward just a tiny bit, because I would always compare those to _Sign O’ the Times_ in Galgenwaard.

-Next summer the we could relive the experience when a concert movie was released that we went to see on the day of the premiere obviously.
+The following summer we could relive the experience when a concert movie was released that we went to see on the day of the premiere obviously.

 ![_Sign 'O the Times_ movie poster](movie-poster.jpg)
 ![Ticket stub from viewing the _Sign 'O the Times_ convert movie in the Hoog Catherijne movie theatre in Utrecht on the night of the dutch premiere](movie-ticket.jpg)